-A small bowl of miso soup (miso is a fermented soybean paste).
+A small bowl of miso soup.

 Unhealthy food examples

 Unhealthy foods are those high in calories, fats, sugars and sodium and low in essential nutrients.
 They typically include processed, fried and sugary foods.
 Understanding the effects of unhealthy foods on our health can help us make better dietary choices, leading to improved overall health.